chrisredrich/eleventy-monospace/README.md

 Or you can run [debug mode](https://www.11ty.dev/docs/debugging/) to see all the internals.

 ## Features
+- Type `debug` on any page to view the grid for debugging layout issues.
+Or just to admire the beautify and perfection of the monospace web.
 - Using [Eleventy v2.0](https://www.11ty.dev/blog/eleventy-v2/) with zero-JavaScript output.
 	- Content is exclusively pre-rendered (this is a static site).
 	- Can easily [deploy to a subfolder without changing any content](https://www.11ty.dev/docs/plugins/html-base/)